jgrh/lerret/README.md

 Note that at least one of `processSite`, `processAlbum` or `processImage` must be defined.

 `processSite` should be a function that accepts the following arguments.
-If the function returns a value, then the content map is updated to this value and passed to subsequent plugins.
+If the function returns a value, the content map is updated to this value and passed to subsequent plugins.
+If the returned value is a Promise object, it will be followed and its eventual value used.

 * `site` - The full site content map.
 * `config` - Lerret's config module.

 `processAlbum` should be a function that accepts the following arguments.
-If the function returns a value, then the album is updated to this value and passed to subsequent plugins.
+If the function returns a value, the album is updated to this value and passed to subsequent plugins.
+If the returned value is a Promise object, it will be followed and its eventual value used.

 * `album` - The current album.
 * `index` - The index of the current album.